 1. Buy the Right Sized Air Filter

 Finding the correct size of your air filter is as easy as reading the side of the existing filter.
-After locating the old air filter by opening your HVAC unit or furnace and removing the grill or cover that houses the filter, check the cardboard sides on the outside of the air filter.
+After locating the old air filter by opening your heating & air conditioning unit or furnace and removing the grill or cover that houses the filter, check the cardboard sides on the outside of the air filter.
 You should see numbers and dimensions on that filter.
 Make a quick note of these specs and make a trip to your local hardware store, or order that specific sized air filter online.

 2. Turn Off Your Unit

-3. Locate the HVAC Filter
+3. Locate the Heating & Air Conditioning Filter

 4. Remove the Grill Covering Your Air Filter